EchterTimo/Keepsake-TempVoice/README.md

 - `GENERATOR_CHANNEL_ID` — Channel ID where users can generate temp voice channels.
 - `CATEGORIES` — Comma-separated list of category IDs to use (e.g., `111, 222, 333, 444`).
 The bot will create temp voice channels in these categories, distributing them evenly.
 - `IGNORED_CHANNELS` — Comma-separated list of channel IDs to ignore (e.g., `555, 666`).
 They will not be deleted when empty.
+- `GUILD_ID` — Your Discord server (guild) ID.
+This is required for the bot to function properly.